 There are several safety requirements for U. T. System projects that must be completed prior to being allowed onto the project.
-There are other requirements that must be completed prior to actual work start on the project.
-Full participation is mandatory.
-Staff may either not be allowed on the project initially or removed from the construction site for non-compliance.
+There are other requirements that must be completed prior to actual work start

 3.6.1 Training and Certifications